Nurturing Wonder, with Nature.

 Here on the farm, you do not have to work to find opportunities to learn.
 With the animals, there are always tasks to be tended to and love to give them.
 With the ever-expanding gardens, there are always ideas to cultivate, seeds to sow, vines to tend, and fruit to be enjoyed.
 In our West Woods, we keep winding trails with healthy, diverse land let-wild, with creatures, edibles, and growth to explore.
 Oh, the list goes on, but please check out our About page to see greater detail on what we have here at Luna Hill.
 We are always dreaming and creating here.
 If we need a basket, we figure out how to make one.
 If we have an inconvenience, we problem solve ways to fix it, together.
 There are so many projects we have enjoyed sharing with kids in the past and so many in the line-up that we look forward to in the future!
 Building a treehouse, building beehives and bringing in the colonies, creating a living willow structure, building more fencing- traditional and more wattle fencing, creating a pollinator garden around the bee area, adding another garden in front, eventually (down the road) digging a natural swimming pool.
 Really, the list is never-ending and we wouldn’t have it any other way!
 And there are so many simple projects we see teaching the kids.
 Building birdhouses for them to take home is one, along with many other take-home projects to enjoy.
 We also plan on teaching survival skills; ways to start a fire, how to make tools, building shelters-even food preservation and seed saving.

-Each Kids Club member will receive a sketch book of their own to keep.
+Each child will receive a sketch book of their own to keep.
 This may be used to sketch creatures we find and identify, we may work on poetry together, writing or drawing out something we experienced together, doing portraits, drawing out plans for projects we would like their input on, and I can’t wait to see what else they come up with on their own!
 Our activities will vary with the seasons and will be structured based on what is happening here on the farm and what we want to learn together, but there will also be a chance for child-led play as well.
 We plan to include singing, storytelling, music, dance, and everything in between that moves us!
 It’s also worth pointing out our passion for collecting and sharing books that spark the imagination and help kids process.
 We have quite a collection building, we intend to continue investing in our program(and our lives!) this way and will always read at least one story with the kids.

 We also want to be clear that we are committed to offering a secular experience.
-We are not affiliated with any church or faith and wholeheartedly welcome all walks of life, faith included, with open arms!
+We are not affiliated with any church or faith and wholeheartedly welcome all walks of life, with open arms!